stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 tags: networking server linux
 ---

 You can use UniFi networking gear to bridge two areas of wired networking with a wireless connection.
 This is a good solution if you live in a home where you can't run wires between rooms.
 The setup is relatively straight-forward and I was able to achieve a throughput of 370 to 460 Mbit/s for both upload and download.
-This is far from wired throughput but still pretty good for a lot of use cases.
+This is far from wired throughput but still pretty good for a lot of use cases.Summmer

 ## Setup